 At this stage of the buyer’s journey, you need to focus on removing as much friction from the process as possible, as well as providing the prospect with content they can share with their wider team (think references, return on investment models, case studies, project proposals).

 Now we’re all familiar with this stage (after all, we’ve all gone through the process of buying a product) but in the B2B space, the ‘decision’ is much more complex.

-At the decision stage, paperwork is being signed and a product or service has been selected.
-The prospect, now customer, is working with you on the contract – so it’s up to you to make the process smooth and seamless.
+At the decision stage, paperwork is signed and a product or service has been selected.
+The prospect, now the customer, is working with you on the contract – so it’s up to you to make the process smooth and seamless.

 EXAMPLE: You’ve decided on a doctor and they’ve called you in for a consultation.
 You’re expecting the consultation to be thorough – with a detailed breakdown of your current health and options.
 You want the doctor to be supportive but not invasive.

 As for the content you can use at this stage, think product tip shits and user guides, proposals to highlight your pricing structure, training programmes and customer reviews.

 Just because you solved your customer’s problem, that doesn’t mean there aren’t any other issues they need help with.

 The ongoing delivery stage is all about delighting your customers.
 It’s about going above and beyond for your customers and finding solutions to their other business challenges.

 For example, a customer might need website design and development services but not know that it’s something you provide.
 Instead of outright selling it to them, you could help them by providing useful content on website design and development via a lead nurture workflow.
 When the time is right, they will speak to you to see if you can help – at which point you can tell them about the options you have.